ViiSiX/DanceCats/docs/job_and_schedule.rst

 .. image:: _static/jobs-2.png

 Your job is now can be saved, but just wait a moment, try out your query by click on **Run** button.
-DanceCat will start querying your statement against the chosen connection, just for the first *100 lines*.
+DanceCats will start querying your statement against the chosen connection, just for the first *100 lines*.
 Remember this number?
-You can `config <install.html#config-dancecat>`_ it by the value of *QUERY_TEST_LIMIT*.
+You can `config <install.html#config-dancecats>`_ it by the value of *QUERY_TEST_LIMIT*.

 .. image:: _static/jobs-3.png

-**Note:** You won't be able to get password, secret or related data, DanceCat will detect and get rid of them before they reach your hand.
+**Note:** You won't be able to get password, secret or related data, DanceCats will detect and get rid of them before they reach your hand.

 Retrieving results